 B.A. at Kean College of New Jersey and completed her Master in Fiber Arts at Montclair State University.
 Ms. East is coordinator of the Visual Arts Department of NSA.
 She has taught at the Newark Museum for over eleven years, in the Newark Public School system for twenty-five years and is currently employed by the East Orange School District and Montclair State University.
 She received many years of training under an Artist in Residence program for New Jersey State Council of the Arts/Artist Teacher Institute.
 Many of her works reflect her travels to Senegal, Gambia, Ghana, Kenya and Egypt.
 Her works are part of a collection of Carol Martin, formerly of Channel 2 News, Montclair State Graduate office and other public institutions.

-My name is Darrell Goza and I do commercial graphic art, of which comic content is a part.
-I've had a good history of doing comic book creating from the art side of things to producing them and just about every area in-between.
-I've worked with some pretty good people in the industry, for some great mentors there and for some of the best known brands such as Nintendo, Met Life/Snoopy, and Joe Camel.
-While working for some of the smaller independent press outfits doing design, scheduling and packaging I began to notice that their books were selling out.
+Darrel is a commercial graphic artist, of which comic content is a part.
+He has a good history of comic book creation from the art side of things to producing them and just about every area in-between.
+He’s worked with some pretty good people in the industry, for some great mentors there and for some of the best known brands such as Nintendo, Met Life/Snoopy, and Joe Camel.
+While working for some of the smaller independent press outfits doing design, scheduling and packaging he began to notice that their books were selling out.
 That happens enough times you have to consider it isn't a fluke.
-That got me to thinking: what if I did a line of my own?
-If you're read the stuff for 'the comic book line that's coming' you already know my answer to that 'what if' scenario.
-In 2016 I draw a line in the sand, literally, and I'm not going to be alone.
-Aim for the stars, and a party is always better with friends united in the endeavor.
+That got him to thinking: “what if I did a line of my own?”
+If you're read the stuff for 'the comic book line that's coming' you already know the answer to that 'what if' scenario.
+In 2016 he draw a line in the sand, literally, and decided he’s not going to be alone.
+Darrel aim for the stars, and knows that a party is always better with friends united in the endeavor.

 Ray Horner Jr. (Advanced Art Techniques/ Sculpting/ Digital Photography)